DonPwrShellHunt/pwsh-dev-container/README.md

 ## examine base:noble image

 How is dotnet tool pwsh installed?
 Appears to be 'local', which may mean it is installed independent of a particular user (vscode).
 When I installed powershell as vscode user and --global flag, the software was put under /home/vscode/.dotnet/tools if I remember correctly.

+Ok - dotnet installs are a little bizarre.
+The following info was found [here](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools)

+The --global flag causes a tool to default install path to $HOME/.dotnet/tools and tool access is user-specific, not machine global.
+WTF!
+Really misleading terminology!

+The --tool-path <path> option of dotnet tool install will place the tool in that specified directory, but it will be subject to PATH contents to locate executable.

+The --local flag contrains access to a subtree of directories and requires a tool manifest file, typically dotnet-tools.json